Acceptable Use Policy

 Other equipment that operates in the 2.4 GHz radio spectrum—including some cordless phones—may also cause problems with the wireless network.
 Any device causing such interference will have to be turned off.

-Cabrini assumes no responsibility to compensate you for any direct or incidental costs related to requiring that the use of the interfering equipment be terminated on college owned or managed property.
+Cabrini assumes no responsibility to compensate you for any direct or incidental costs related to requiring that the use of the interfering equipment be terminated on University owned or managed property.

 Requesting Exceptions to this Policy